< Browse to Previous Essay | Browse to Next Essay >

 Fortunately, most Frye employees were on their lunch break when the factory burst into flames.
 Army Pvt.
 Sam Morris, a newly enlisted African American from Florida was later hailed as a hero for helping to rescue several workers from the conflagration.
 Official records say 19 died on the ground, although early reports ranged as high as 30.

 The nature of the aircraft was kept secret while work proceeded on the B-29.
 Ultimately, thousands of the planes were built at Renton and at Wichita, Kansas.
-They helped to turn the tide in the Pacific, and dropped the atomic bombs that led to Japan's unconditional surrender on August 14, 1945.
+They helped to turn the tide in the Pacific, and it was a B-29 Superfortress, the Enola Gay, that dropped the atomic bomb on Hiroshima on August 6, 1945.

 Boeing Archives, Year by Year, 75 Years of Boeing History (Seattle: Boeing, 1991); Peter M. Bower, Boeing Aircraft Since 1916 (London: Putnam, 1989); Robert Redding & Bill Yenne, Boeing, Planemaker to the World (San Diego: Thunder Bay Press, 1997); James R. Warren, The War Years: A Chronicle of Washington State in World War II (Seattle: History Ink/UW Press, 2000).